 Step 2: Attach your hose.

-Here, wrap handful lops of your seal tape through a cross-tee nipple of your showerhead base.
-Next, direct the flexible shower hose thread onto the nipple and tighten by hand.
+Here, wrap handful of lops of your seal tape through a cross-tee nipple of your showerhead base.
+Next, direct the flexible shower hose thread onto the nipple and tighten it by hand.

 Step 3: Check leaks.

 Check if there are any leakages by turning on the water.
 If any point of connection has a leakage, tighten it carefully with channel lock pliers or use an adjustable wrench.
 Ensure to use a heavy piece of clothing or leather that protects the clothing.

 According to this step, you have to follow the manufacturer’s guidelines as it requires mounting your wall brackets.
 Most times, it involves making holes in your wall to place expandable anchors.

 How to Install a Handheld Showerhead with Cross-tee Diverter Fitting?